 We're looking for GPs to take part in our committees.

 Committee members explained

-Our committees are made up of two different types of member: professional and lay.
+Our committees are made up of professional members and lay members.

 Professional members include the chair of the committee and topic experts.
 They have experience working in areas including health and social care, local authorities, and the life sciences industry.